abigailbishop/AST443-F18-BBY/Lab0/README.txt

   portion of the lab.

 DataAnalysis4p1-m10.py
-  Contains the data analysis required for section 4.1 when the CCD was set to -10 degrees C
+  Contains the data analysis script required for section 4.1 when the CCD was set to -10 degrees C
 DataAnalysis4p1-p10.py
-  Contains the data analysis required for section 4.1 when the CCD was set to +10 degrees C
+  Contains the data analysis script required for section 4.1 when the CCD was set to +10 degrees C
 DataAnalysis4p2-m10.py
-  Contains the data analysis required for section 4.2 when the CCD was set to -10 degrees C
+  Contains the data analysis script required for section 4.2 when the CCD was set to -10 degrees C
 DataAnalysis4p2-p10.py
-  Contains the data analysis required for section 4.2 when the CCD was set to +10 degrees C
+  Contains the data analysis script required for section 4.2 when the CCD was set to +10 degrees C
 DataAnalysis4p3.py
-  Contains the data analysis required for section 4.3 (The CCD was set to -5 degrees C)
+  Contains the data analysis script required for section 4.3 (The CCD was set to -5 degrees C)
+DataAnalysis4p3.py
+  Contains the data analysis script required for section 4.4

 flat_master.fits
   The master flat file from section 4.3